Toward Training Superintelligent Software Agents through Self-Play SWE-RL

 \section{Abstract}

-While current software agents powered by large language models (LLMs) and agentic reinforcement learning (RL) can boost programmer productivity, their training data (e.g., GitHub issues and pull requests) and environments (e.g., pass-to-pass and fail-to-pass tests) heavily depend on human knowledge or curation, posing a fundamental barrier to superintelligence.
-In this paper, we present \mbox{\techfull} (\tech), a first step toward training paradigms for superintelligent software agents.
-Our approach takes minimal data assumptions, only requiring access to sandboxed repositories with source code and installed dependencies, with no need for human-labeled issues or tests.
-Grounded in these real-world codebases, a single LLM agent is trained via reinforcement learning in a self-play setting to iteratively inject and repair software bugs of increasing complexity, with each bug formally specified by a test patch rather than a natural language issue description.
-On the \sbv and \sbp benchmarks, \tech achieves notable self-improvement (+10.4 and +7.8 points, respectively) and consistently outperforms the human-data baseline over the entire training trajectory, despite being evaluated on natural language issues absent from self-play.
-Our results, albeit early, suggest a path where agents autonomously gather extensive learning experiences from real-world software repositories, ultimately enabling superintelligent systems that exceed human capabilities in understanding how systems are constructed, solving novel challenges, and autonomously creating new software from scratch.
+While current software agents powered by large language models (LLMs) and reinforcement learning (RL) can boost programmer productivity, their reliance on human-curated training data and environments creates a fundamental barrier to superintelligence.
+In this paper, we present \mbox{\techfull} (\tech), a first step toward training superintelligent software agents under minimal data assumptions. \tech requires only access to sandboxed repositories with source code and dependencies, no need for human-labeled issues or test commands.
+Grounded in real-world codebases, a single LLM agent is trained via RL in a self-play setting to inject and repair increasingly complex bugs.
+The bugs are formally specified by test suite improvements proposed by the agent rather than natural language issue descriptions.
+On the \sbv and \sbp benchmarks, \tech achieves clear self-improvement (+10.4 and +7.8 points) and consistently outperforms the human-data baseline throughout training, generalizing to natural language bug descriptions not seen in training.
+Overall, our results point toward a paradigm where agents autonomously gather extensive learning experiences from real software repositories, ultimately enabling superintelligent systems that exceed human capabilities in understanding, modifying, and creating software from scratch.